Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzSqlServerAuditingPolicy.md

 ## SYNTAX

 ```
-Get-AzureRmSqlServerAuditingPolicy -ServerName <String> [-ResourceGroupName] <String>
+Get-AzSqlServerAuditingPolicy -ServerName <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlServerAuditingPolicy** cmdlet gets the auditing policy of an Azure SQL server.
+The **Get-AzSqlServerAuditingPolicy** cmdlet gets the auditing policy of an Azure SQL server.
 Specify the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database.
 This cmdlet returns a policy that is used by the Azure SQL databases that are both defined in the specified Azure SQL server and use its auditing policy.